-Our great outdoors provides a wide range of nature experiences from a bird lovers paradise to Aboriginal rock art, from picturesque picnic areas to rewarding bush walks.
+Our great outdoors provide a wide range of nature experiences – a bird lovers paradise to Aboriginal rock art, from picturesque picnic areas to rewarding bush walks.

 Lap it up and enjoy it all.

 Located off Putta Bucca Road just north of Mudgee, this waterbird paradise exhibits a wide range of flora and fauna.
 Easily accessed with a parking area and includes an easy 2km walk and two newly built birdhides.
 This is a recreational area for birdwatching, bicycle riding, fishing and walking.